flipcamp/engagingstudents4/essays/stover.md

 <img src="{{ site.baseurl }}/images/stover03.png" alt="image" />

 The arrow in this and subsequent examples should be read as “is transformed into.”
-While these sorts of major–minor oscillations are commonplace in 18<sup>th</sup>- and 19<sup>th</sup>-century concert music, there is a particular use to which this move is put that digresses from earlier practices, and which asks us to think carefully about the nature of harmonic motion and how certain kinds of goal-directed gestures can be imagined.
+While these sorts of major–minor oscillations are commonplace in eighteenth- and nineteenth-century concert music, there is a particular use to which this move is put that digresses from earlier practices, and which asks us to think carefully about the nature of harmonic motion and how certain kinds of goal-directed gestures can be imagined.

 ## Approaching tonic—What jazz tells us

-Figure 4 shows the first nine measures of Victor Young and Ned Washington’s “Stella by Starlight,” one of the most-often played songs in the mainstream jazz repertoire.
+Figure 4 shows the first nine measures of Victor Young and Ned Washington’s “Stella by Starlight,” one of the most often played songs in the mainstream jazz repertoire.
 Its B&#9837;-major tonic is only confirmed in measure 8, and the path it takes to reach that tonic is both elliptical and revealing of an important process in jazz harmony.
 The V of the ii–V in measures 3–4 transforms via mode mixture to become the ii of a ii–V leading to E&#9837; major, IV.
-What began as a trajectory toward tonic (a home-key ii–V) is diverted to point toward a subdominant arrival.
+What began as a trajectory toward tonic (a home key ii–V) is diverted to point toward a subdominant arrival.
 That IV chord gives way, then, to A&#9837;7: &#9837;VII, or if one prefers, IV7 of IV, prolonging IV as a temporary goal of motion with its lower fifth.
 The relation here to a characteristic blues harmonic motion is not insignificant.
 It is the next move that is most interesting for our purposes, however.
 The A&#9837;7 chord moves straight to B&#9837;Maj7 as a tonic-affirming cadential gesture!
 How can this be?

 **Figure 4.** “Stella By Starlight,” measures 1–9

 <img src="{{ site.baseurl }}/images/stover04.png" alt="image" />

 Figure 5 shows a very similar progression in George and Ira Gershwin’s “But Not For Me.”
-Here a more conventional move takes us to a subdominant-functioning IV, which is transformed via mode mixture into Bbmin7, which becomes the ii of a locally-acting ii–V. Recall that we should be on the lookout (or the hear-out) for ii–Vs, regardless of whether they eventually move on to their implied I, since ii–V is nearly always considered a single syntactic unit with internal voice-leading motion.
+Here a more conventional move takes us to a subdominant-functioning IV, which is transformed via mode mixture into Bbmin7, which becomes the ii of a locally acting ii–V. Recall that we should be on the lookout (or the hear-out) for ii–Vs, regardless of whether they eventually move on to their implied I, since ii–V is nearly always considered a single syntactic unit with internal voice-leading motion.
 In this case the ii–V is “in A&#9837;”, &#9837;III of the home key.
 But its status as ii–V “in A&#9837;” is secondary in this case to its status in F. Figure 6 extracts this schema, which is fundamental to jazz harmonic practice.

 **Figure 5.** “But Not For Me,” measures 7–11